jcubic/lips/docs/docs/scheme-intro/continuations.md

                      (set! k continuation)
                      (/ 1 10)))))

-  (newline)
+  (newlin)e
   (k 3)) ;; start infinite loop
 ```

-Above code will print 6 in an ifnite loop, because the contination don't end at display, like in
+Above code will print 6 in an ifnite loop, because the continuation don't end at display, like in
-previous exaple, only continue executing newline and next call to the continuation.
+previous example, only continue executing newline and next call to the continuation.

 :::